toidiu/toidiu.github.io/content/resume_detail/ihr_customer_subscription_issue.md

 +++
-title = "Google subscription not enabling features (customer issue)" date = 2019-08-11
+title = "Google subscription not enabling features" date = 2019-08-11

 [extra]
 company = "iHeartRadio"
-lp = ["customer obsession", "highest standard"]
+lp = ["customer obsession", "dive deep"]
 +++

+customer obsession
+  subscription is the core of customer experience dive deep look at neighbouring code for amazon, google and apple

 #### S
 Subscription miroservie was responsible for determining subscription status for users.